Robert Munafo: My Core Values

 Multiple rules come into conflict.
 Enfranchisement of the individual and the group leads to competing priorities.
 Overcommitment to others and to self leads to the possibilities of self-sacrifice and selfishness.
 Often there is no perfect answer.

 From a practical point of view, rules are artificial.
-Unless you have a mental condition like Asperger or Autism, it is not easy to live by rules.
+Unless you have a neurodivergence (e.g. Asperger syndrome), it is not easy to live by rules.
 Although you might try to learn some rules and live by them, after a while that becomes tedious.
-Most of the time it is your intuition that guides you — you don't have to think about it.
-No conscious effort is needed.
+Most of the time it is your intuition that guides you — you don't have to think about it, and no conscious effort is needed.

-Therefore, although a good set of core values can be thought of as "rules to live by", I much prefer the broader definition "patterns of desirable behavior".
-The difference between "following rules" and "displaying a pattern of behavior" is that in the latter instance, one need not be aware of the pattern.
-In the ideal, thought and conscious effort are not required. %%% need note here referring to main article on being vs. doing and awareness as the key to altering one's own behavior
+Therefore, although a good set of core values can be thought of as "rules to live by", I much prefer the broader definition "patterns of desirable behaviour".
+The relevant difference between the wordings "following rules" and "displaying a pattern of behaviour" is that the latter does not imply mental awareness of the pattern.
+In the ideal, thought and conscious effort are not required.
+For more on being vs. doing, see MCV07 and MCV08.

-It is quite common to exhibit patterns of behavior that one is not directly aware of.
-Most people pick the right thing to do for each situation, and don't make much effort to find patterns in their own behavior, or to think about the underlying principles that could be used to define that behavior.
+It is quite common to exhibit patterns of behaviour that one is not directly aware of.
+Most people pick the right thing to do for each situation, and don't make much effort to find patterns in their own behaviour, or to think about the underlying principles that could be used to define that behaviour.

-Once you see core values as patterns of desirable behavior, rather than as rules, conscious intervention (careful thought) is often helpful.
+Once you see core values as patterns of desirable behaviour, rather than as rules, conscious intervention (careful thought) is often helpful.
 If you find yourself in a new, tough, or confusing situation, the core values can be used as a test of what is desired or what is missing.
-Try it sometime with the Code of Honor, or any personal list of core values you have developed for yourself (My core values, listed above, will not be useful for this purpose until you have taken time to understand what they all mean).
+Try it sometime with the Code of Honor, or any personal list of core values you have developed for yourself (a situation assessment inventory)2.
 When you find yourself in that tough situation, get out the list and read through it.
-(I suggest reading them in random order, to help keep you alert to what you're doing.
-Write them on cards.)
+(Or, to promote reading them in random order, often useful for greater alertness, write them on cards.)
 Read each item and ask yourself the question, "is this thing missing?".

 Three Groups of Five